-The Beaver Creek Hemlocks Conservation Project.
+The Beaver Creek Hemlocks Conservation Project

-The property was identified as a priority for acquisition by the Northwoods Land Trust (NWLT) as part of its ‘Old-Growth Forest Initiative.’
+The Beaver Creek Hemlocks, located in Sherman in southern Iron County, was identified as a priority for acquisition by the Northwoods Land Trust (NWLT) as part of our Old-Growth Forest Initiative.
 The Initiative aims to protect mature and old-growth forest habitat in the northwoods, educate landowners and the general public about the importance of these forests and conserve some of the last pockets of these rare resources.

 Contact us with questions or comments.